FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 Pass functions that take in your container as an argument.
 The values returned by those functions are used as the component value.

-If you're using anonymous `() =>` arrow lambdas, because they don't have names, pass in the class name or a string identifier to store them under internally.

 ```typescript
 class DependencyA {
     public constructor(